 Fire pit regulations

 Thinking about installing a fire pit in your backyard?
-Below are guidelines to ensure your fire pit is up to code, and more importantly, safe for you and your family.
+Follow these guidelines to ensure your fire pit is up to code and more importantly, safe for you and your family.

 An acceptable Fire Pit means an outdoor receptacle that meets the following specifications:

-- A metal mesh screen (spark arrestor) with openings no larger than 1.25 cm and constructed of expanded metal (or equivalent non-combustible material) must be used to cover the fire pit opening
+- A metal mesh screen (spark arrestor) with openings no larger than 1.25 centimetres and constructed of expanded metal (or equivalent non-combustible material) must be used to cover the fire pit opening.

 Clay fire pots are not required to meet these regulations, but should have a layer of gravel or sand in the bottom to prevent the fire from burning through the bottom of the pot.
 They should always be placed away from combustible materials.

 Commercial freestanding outdoor fireplaces enclosed in mesh must meet the installation guidelines listed above.

 Small propane fire pits

 Small propane fire pits using 20 pound propane bottles or less are not addressed directly in the City's's current bylaw, however the following recommendations are being used to address any concerns regarding the use of these items.